When you think of TEOTWAWKI, do you imagine yourself in a badass bunker filled with weapons for zombie-fighting?

 The reason we’re distinguishing one from the other is so that you’ll have a better idea of what your situation will be like when SHTF.
 Remember, you need to factor your location in as you brainstorm your emergency plan.

-So without further ado, here are the ways urban and rural prepping differ from one another:
+Without further ado, here are the ways rural and urban prepping differ from one another:

 Whenever you think of a city, massive skyscrapers, bridges, and a subway system are the first things that pop into your head.
-Everything you need — groceries, clothes, art and entertainment, gadgets — is within reach.
+Everything you need—groceries, clothes, art and entertainment, gadgets—is within reach when you’re an urban prepper.
 While this convenience is great now, it can be an issue when the grid goes down, as many take it for granted.

 Here’s another con: following disasters like a 7.2 magnitude earthquake, it will take a while to rebuild all those structures.
 Plus, since cities are already filled with buildings, there isn’t much room for producing crops or meat.
 Urbanites depend on farmers and ranchers for these.